Increase 3 times your chances of landing an offer Register ×

 Case in point here is BCG’s Casey chatbot.
 Previously, BCG had deployed less advanced online cases and similar tests to weed out some candidates before live case interviews began.
 Now, though, Casey actually replaces one first round case interview.

-Casey, at time of writing, is still a relatively “dumb” chatbot, basically running through a pre-set script.
+Casey, at time of writing, is still a relatively “basic” chatbot, basically running through a pre-set script.
 The Whatsapp-like interface does a lot of work to make it feel like one is chatting to a “real person” - the chatbot itself, though, cannot provide feedback or nudges to candidates as would a human interviewer.

 We fully expect that, as soon as BCG and other firms can train a truer AI, these online cases will become more widespread and start replacing more live interviews.